njfio/fluent_cli/README.md

 It's incredibly easy to use.
 Just get your api key from whatever service and run the command in the amber command column replacing the <content> with your key.

-The `AMBER_ANOTHERWEBSERVICE_NJF` example includes the bearer token for the service.
+The `AMBER_ANOTHERWEBSERVICE_NJF` and `AMBER_REPO_CLOUD_FLUENT_DEMO_KEY` examples includes the bearer token for the service.
+These are necessary for fluent to work with these initial setups.

 Validate the keys you've entered by typing `amber print`